 Adhering to the curfew policy is your responsibility.
 While residential staff will take reasonable measures to ensure that you adhere to the curfew, once you have been verified as being within the residence halls at the designated time, you will be in violation of policies should you choose to leave your residence hall area.
 If we become aware of a curfew violation, you will be referred to our student conduct process.
 Repeated and/or serious violations of the curfew could result in dismissal from the program.

-For more details, please read the Residential Policies on our website.
+For more details, please read the Residence Hall Policies on our website.

 Travel in Rhode Island

-You are permitted to travel and explore the state of Rhode Island without parental/guardian permission provided that the travel will not interfere with the expectations of the program, including curfew.
+You are permitted to travel and explore the state of Rhode Island without parental/guardian permission, provided that the travel will not interfere with the expectations of the program, including curfew.
 If you want to leave the state, your parent(s)/guardian(s) must submit an Out-of-State Travel Form found in the Optional Section of the Parent/Guardian Checklist (linked in onboarding emails) at least 24 hours prior to departing campus.

 Overnight Leave

 We highly encourage students to plan on remaining on campus for the duration of their program so they can make the most of their experience with Brown Pre-College Programs.
-However, If you would like to depart campus for the evening your parent(s)/guardian(s) may request to do so on your behalf for the following reasons:
+However, if you would like to depart campus for the evening, your parent(s)/guardian(s) may request to do so on your behalf for the following reasons:

 - extraordinary, verifiable personal or family circumstances (e.g. illness, injury or other);